All Episodes

 It wouldn't be appropriate for me to comment on any ongoing investigation.

-All right, that was earlier today during a hearing with Senator Grassley and the Attorney General of the United States, Attorney General Sessions.
+That was earlier today during a hearing with Senator Grassley and the Attorney General of the United States, Attorney General Sessions.

-Now he was being grilled over the story that we went into great detail yesterday that was broken by circa.com Sarah Carter and the Hills, John Solomon, and that's the story basically about the FBI had all this evidence,
+Now, he was being grilled over the story that we went into great detail yesterday that was broken by circa.com, Sarah Carter, in the Hills, John Solomon.

-documents, emails, financial records, eyewitnesses proving that Vladimir Putin and Russia, Moscow was using bribery, kickbacks, extortion, money laundering, all to influence and secure the Uranium One deal, and that millions of millions benefited Bill and Hillary Clinton and the Clinton Foundation.
+And that's the story basically about the FBI had all this evidence, documents, emails, financial records, eyewitnesses proving that Vladimir Putin and Russia, Moscow was using bribery, kickbacks, extortion, money laundering, all to influence and secure the Uranium One deal, and that millions and millions benefited Bill and Hillary Clinton and the Clinton Foundation.

-This is Now the trail that we had been waiting for that proves corruption in this case, and the attorney general, he hid it from everybody.
+This is now the trail that we had been waiting for that proves corruption in this case.

-And on top of that, they all knew before they signed off on giving 20% of America's uranium to Vladimir Putin and Russia, which makes no sense whatso w whatsoever, except it's one of the dumbest things that could ever happen and likely illegal.
+And on top of that, they all knew before they signed off on giving 20% of America's uranium to Vladimir Putin and Russia, which makes no sense whatsoever, except it's one of the dumbest things that could ever happen and likely illegal.

 Well, now we have a new development today, and it's really simple.